-reclaim their spiritual lives, connect with the divine, and build lives that are whole, and honest, and change the world.
+reclaim your spiritual life, connect with the Divine, and build a life that is whole, honest, and will help heal the world (yes, you).

 I'm Jo.
-I'm a poet, photographer, pie lover, and cat wrangler, and professional religious geek.
-I am an ordained priest in the Episcopal Church (2011), and have been writing about theology, spirituality, and the Divine since 2000.
+I'm a poet, photographer, pie lover, and cat wrangler, and wildly, incurably in love with God.
+I am an ordained priest in the Episcopal Church (2011), and have been writing publicly about theology, spirituality, and the Divine since 2000.

 I am passionate about helping regular people who want more out of their lives discover ways to reclaim their traditions from abusive theology, reconnect with the Divine, and build a better world together.
 Right in the midst of the craziness of ordinary life.

-When I'm not working for you, I lead a quirky Episcopal congregation in the Seattle area (you can visit us!).
-I am being well trained by my two dogs, one cat, and a herd or horses.
+When I'm not working for you, I lead a small, quirky, and intentional Episcopal community in the Seattle area (you can visit us!).
+I am being well trained by my two dogs, one cat, and a herd of wise horses.

 Life is complicated, chaotic, and sometimes difficult.
 For those seeking a life of connection with the divine, and a slower, more intentional life it can also be lonely.
 The Crazy Whole Life Facebook group offers a community of support, filled with fellow seekers.
 Support one another, share your insight and wisdom, and get regular reminders to pause, breathe and be.